making-data-science-count/intro-to-r/README.md

 - Become more confident in one’s ability to access and analyze complex, quantitative sources of data.
 - Understand how to learn more with respect to using R for research purposes.

-## Workshop Structure

-This six-hour workshop is structured as follows:
-- Introductions and backgrounds (15 minutes)
-- Overview of R (15 minutes)
-- Installation of R, R Studio, and an R package (30 minutes)
-- Walkthrough of an analysis of educational Internet data (2 hours)
-- LUNCH BREAK
-- Accessing and processing the data and descriptive statistics (30 minutes)
-- Linear regression (30 minutes)
-- Social network analysis (30 minutes)
-- Linguistic or natural language processing analysis (30 minutes)
-- Begin one’s own analysis of educational Internet data using data sources that are provided or identified by the workshop organizers or by participants (1.5 hours)
-- Share results of initial analysis in on an open, freely-available platform, such as R Pubs, GitHub Pages, or one’s personal homepage (30 minutes)
-- Understand how to find help in terms of resources, help forums, and the wider community of educational and AECT researchers (30 minutes)

 ---

 ## Installations